-During a time where social distancing is encouraged, our free Guide by Cell Audio Tour is the perfect way to get out and explore Kansas City, KS.
-Whether you are a history buff or looking for an afternoon activity for your family, the Guide by Cell program allows you to tour Kansas City, KS at your own pace.
-Learn about the fascinating details of sites and attractions that form the history of Kansas City, KS.
+Exploring just got easier!
+Our free Guide by Cell Audio Tour is the perfect way to get out and discover new attractions in Kansas City, KS.
+Whether you are a history buff or looking for an afternoon activity for your family, the Guide by Cell program allows you to tour Kansas City, Kansas at your own pace.
+Learn about the fascinating details of sites and attractions that form the history of Kansas City, Kansas.

 From stadiums to historic sites, the audio tours allow you to customize and categorize your trip.
 Listed below are some tour ideas based on themes.